0xluckycoder/sentiment-ai/README.md

 ### TODO
 ---

+- [ ] - All more customizability in integration page UI

 #### Backend
 - [ ] - Data Modeling
   - [x] - List all access patterns
+  - [x] - Update the database schema without any trigger values and aggregations
   - [/] - Model the database

+  - [ ] - AWS Account
+    - [/] - Create IAM account
+    - [ ] - Setup with Dynamodb free tier

 - [ ] - API Routes